o3de/o3de.org/content/docs/userguide/network-encryption-building.md

+description: ' Modify your WAF build script (wscript) in &ALYlong; to take advantage of GridMate encryption support. '
+slug: network-encryption-building
+title: Building with Encryption
+---
 # Building with Encryption<a name="network-encryption-building"></a>

 When you include the GridMate library in your project, encryption support is automatically provided\.
 However, because the GridMate library is statically linked, you must first make some modifications to the [WAF build script](waf-using-module.md) \(wscript\) that uses GridMate\.